jsweb/packs/README.md

 - CLI
 - Package/Snippets/Assets manager
 - Dead simple, fast, objective
-- Get only main files from NPM packages
+- Get only files you want from NPM packages
 - Get Gist and Gitlab snippets to save as code
 - All automated by a simple JSON config file